Nessi-datatool/nessi/docs/website/features.md

-# Nessi Features
+# nessi.dev Features

-Nessi is a powerful data processing and analysis tool built on Apache Spark, designed for efficient table scanning, data generation, and analysis.
+nessi.dev is a powerful data processing and analysis tool built on Apache Spark, designed for efficient table scanning, data generation, and analysis.
 It runs entirely in Docker containers for easy deployment and management.

 ## Key Features